TexasInstruments/simplelink-coresdk-examples/examples/nortos/LP_EM_CC2340R53/drivers/sha2hash/README.md

 ## Example Summary

 This example shows how to use the SHA2 driver.
 The target accepts input over a serial port and displays back the hashed result.
 The input is limited to 256 bytes.
-If more than 256 bytes are entered, the application will not accept additional input and hash the intial 256 bytes received.
+If more than 256 bytes are entered, the application will not accept additional input and hash the initial 256 bytes received.

 ## Peripherals & Pin Assignments